CodeMarie/final-project-part-2-dash-app/README.md

 Deployment took place with Heroku.

 Note that whitenoise needs to be in place to carry through the CSS styling for the deployment server.
+The following needs to be added to the app.py from whitenoise import WhiteNoise server = app.server server.wsgi_app = WhiteNoise(server.wsgi_app, root=‘static/’) Additionally the static css files need to be added to a 'static' root folder

 To add a different preferred style of marker on the line graph using Plotly explore the link in references below.